deltachat/deltachat-pages/en/spec.md

 # Add and remove members

-To avoid normal MUAs changing the member list by accidentially altering the `To` header, messenger clients MUST reconstruct the member list from the `To` header only if they see a `Chat-Add-Member` or `Chat-Remove-Member` header.
+Messenger clients MUST construct the member list from the `From`/`To` headers only on the first group message or if they see a `Chat-Group-Member-Added` or `Chat-Group-Member-Removed` action header.
 Both headers must have the email-address of the added or removed member as the value.
+Messenger clients MUST NOT construct the member list on other group messages (this is to avoid accidentially altered To-lists in normal MUAs; the user does not expect adding a user to a _message_ will also add him to the _group_ "forever").

 The messenger SHOULD send an explicit mail for each added or removed member.
-The body of the message SHOULD contain a localized description and the message SHOULD appear as a message or action from the sender.
+The body of the message SHOULD contain a localized description about what happend and the message SHOULD appear as a message or action from the sender.

     From: member1@domain.com
     To: member2@domain, member3@domain, member4@domain
-    Chat-ID: 1234xyZ
+    Chat-Group-ID: 1234xyZ
-    Chat-Name: My Group
+    Chat-Group-Name: My Group
-    Chat-Add-Member: member4@domain
+    Chat-Group-Member-Added: member4@domain
     Message-ID: Gr.1234xyZ.0002@domain
     Subject: =?utf-8?Q?Chat=3A?= My =?utf-8?Q?Group=3A?= Hello